About That Bowl

 You’re already there.
 Let it go.

-Then the five letters fell
+Then the five letters – each appeared

-into the empty spaces – Death.
+in the empty space – Death.

 Five letters for the Holy Ghost,